Adult Education

 Please join us for this weekly come-when-you-can Bible study on Wednesday afternoons.

-This weekly come-when-you-can Bible study continues our Sermon Safari Series, in which we view and discuss a different sermon each week.
-Some of our previous sessions have featured sermons from Brian McLaren, Diana Butler Bass, and Barbara Brown Taylor.
-Sermon Safari will meet through February 14.
+The Sermon Safari drop-in Bible study returns April 10, in which we view and discuss a different sermon each week.
+Some of our previous sessions have featured sermons from Brian McLaren, Diana Butler Bass, and Barbara Brown Taylor

 For more information on the Wednesday gathering, or to receive the Zoom link, contact Dr. Meg Baker at mbaker@stpaulsk.org.